-Through my experience as a professional couple counsellor, I've found that even the most seemingly together couples can still find it difficult to communicate about money.
-They may have no trouble talking about any other subject, but either argue about their finances or avoid talking about them until there's a crisis or one of them appears to be lying.
+Through my experience as a professional couple counsellor, I’ve found that even the most seemingly together couples can still find it difficult to communicate about money.
+They may have no trouble talking about any other subject, but either argue about their finances or avoid talking about them until there’s a crisis or one of them appears to be lying.

 Since you’ve landed on this page, I suspect something’s going awry for you too.

 Is one of you perhaps…